-Another family-friendly hotel is the Sheraton Kona Resort & Spa at Keauhou Bay.
+Another family-friendly hotel is the Outrigger Kona Resort & Spa at Keauhou Bay.
 Perfect for families of all sizes, this 4-star, kid-friendly resort features 4 restaurants and is located near the Kahalu’u Beach Park.
 Check out the latest prices and more details.

 This eco-friendly inn, with its upbeat but rustic decor, is a warm, welcoming respite for a Big Island vacation.
 Check out the latest prices and more details.

 Where to Stay on the Big Island: Kona or Hilo?

 The rain forests of Hilo provide a mixture of sunny weather and refreshing rainfall.
 Each year Hilo experiences about 132 inches of rain which leads to some of the lushest landscape on the Big Island.